 Loudoun County High School (LCHS) is proud to be the home of a Naval Junior Reserve Officer Training Corps (NJROTC) unit.
-Established in 2009, the unit begins its seventh year of operation this fall.
+Established in 2009, the unit begins its eighth year of operation this fall.
 As the first and only JROTC unit in the history Loudoun County, the LCHS NJROTC Unit is open to high school students across the county.
-The program includes students from all high schools in the district for SY 2015-16.
+The program includes students from all high schools in the district for SY 2016-17.

 The mission of the NJROTC program is to instill in students the ideals of Leadership, Character, Honor, and Service as the foundation for success in life.
 Although the program incorporates traditional military values and organization as a framework, it is not a recruiting program and participants are under no obligation or commitment to serve in the armed forces.
 However, for those who are interested in military service, benefits of successful participation in the program include qualification for a higher paygrade upon enlistment in any branch of service, as well as opportunities for college ROTC scholarships or service academy appointments.
 The program's focus on order, precision, self-discipline, respect for authority, ethical behavior, patriotism, service, and citizenship is designed to prepare students for success in life, regardless of their future plans.